SriramChowdaryMogalapu/college_management_system-in-c-/README.md

 # College_management_system-in-cpp
 This project allows you to add, delete, edit, and display the records of students in the college.
-The project is written in C++.

 Through this project, we can maintain the student records in a file.
 I have written this file in C++ and I have made this user-friendly.